Captain Marvel Stands Tall in Her Nostalgic Cinematic Debut

 But for me, personally, it is the strength of Maria and Carol’s relationship that elevates the film to another level.
 While the MCU has shown women working together (Nakia, Shuri, and Okoye in Black Panther), as well as part of a hot/cold sibling rivalry (Gamora and Nebula), Maria and Carol’s relationship is truly the first time we’ve seen women in a close life-defining friendship.
 The bond that two women can share reaches deep into their core and is not just about who will support you, but also about the one person that will call you on your shit when you need them to.
 Lynch’s Maria is a perfect compliment to Larson’s Danvers.
 Lynch gives homage to the women pilots of the Air Force, as well as pays tribute to the single mothers of the world.
 Her essence is very grounded but fierce, and the delivery of a monologue that comes just when Carol needs it most brought tears to my eyes.
 And sure, she’s a mom, but she can also knock you out in a blink of an eye if need be.
 While both are strong in their own ways, they are two different women, and it was thrilling to watch such a close female bond come through in a comic book action film.

 And the fact that the film takes place in the ‘90s is a genius choice.
 The decade was a time where feminism was re-defining itself.
-It no longer reflected the bra-burning activism of our mothers, rather, ‘90s feminism was about defining strength in womanhood, whether it be physically (à la Sarah Connor in Terminator 2) or tossing out the idea of an “emotional” female (see: Daria) or simply, defining who you are (like Lelaina Pierce in Reality Bites).
+It no longer reflected the bra-burning activism of our mothers; rather, ‘90s feminism was about defining strength in womanhood, whether it be physically (à la Sarah Connor in Terminator 2) or tossing out the idea of an “emotional” female (see: Daria) or simply, defining who you are (like Lelaina Pierce in Reality Bites).
 The multifaceted nature of womanhood is what sets Carol apart from all the heroes that came before her and it’s what makes her the strongest hero the MCU has ever seen.

 Advertisement

 I was a teen in the ‘90s, so yes, I was totally hooked on all the nostalgic throwbacks like payphones, pagers, and Blockbuster Video (I used to work there!) locations that appear in the film.
-Not to mention the music that filled my angsty teenage days like Hole, Garbage, Nirvana, No Doubt, etc…Oh, the ‘90s!
-My 11-year-old daughter reacted the way I expect most kids will react to these old school additions: she had a few questions about what a Blockbuster was, as well as what pagers did, why the internet was “sooooooo slow,” why computers were so big, and why we wore so much flannel.
+Not to mention the music that filled my angsty teenage days like Hole, Garbage, Nirvana, No Doubt, etc…oh, the ‘90s!
+My 11-year-old daughter reacted the way I expect most kids will react to these old school additions: She had a few questions about what a Blockbuster was, as well as what pagers did, why the internet was “sooooooo slow,” why computers were so big, and why we wore so much flannel.
 She found it amusing and odd, but she was too taken by the story to get overly distracted by those additions.

 In a way, it feels like a little wink that we find ourselves in the era that had no idea cat videos would be huge trend of the future, and yet, gives us one of the best cats on film—Goose (played by a team of cats, the lead being Reggie)!
 Goose is the real MVP and I need him in every MCU film from now on.
 To tell you why would be a big spoiler, so I won’t ruin it for you, but if you weren’t a cat fan before, you most definitely will be now.